volpato30/Decentralized-inference-ethwaterloo/README.md

 ### Running with local worker
 Start the SD webui docker following this [guide](https://github.com/AbdBarho/stable-diffusion-webui-docker/wiki/Usage).
+Create ```credentials.json``` and  save your credentials.
 Then go to /hardhat-boilerplate/scripts/ and run
 ```
 python worker_node.py
 ```
-to start the python backend program.
+to start the python worker node program.